 Journalists and other storytellers have recorded the first draft of history since the beginning of modern civilization.
 They continue to be the chroniclers of society.
 In the Department of Journalism and Public Relations, we know that the practice of storytelling remains as crucial to society as it ever was.

-Our students and former students are on the front lines disseminating information about the COVID-19 pandemic, reporting on protests over racial inequality and on cultural flashpoints, and reporting from the Super Bowl or from the Olympics.
+Our students and former students serve on the front lines disseminating information about the COVID-19 pandemic, reporting on protests over racial inequality and on cultural flashpoints, and reporting from the Super Bowl or from the Olympics.
 They work as communication experts at companies, organizations and government institutions.
 We teach our students to adjust to the changing world by learning what questions to ask and where to go for answers; how to write well and think critically; and to recognize that we all have a responsibility to ourselves and to our society.

 Such skills are not just important for a career in journalism or public relations.
 They are essential for many other careers as well.
 The skills you learn in our department prepare you to be a good reporter and researcher, creative and inquisitive thinker, good citizen, and discriminating consumer of the media.
 The skills you learn in our department prepare you to be part of the next generation of storytellers.

 Good storytelling has always changed to adapt to the times.
 We have adjusted to the pandemic so that you will continue to receive quality education, whether you are learning face-to-face in the classroom or virtually.
 We will prepare you for the world in which you live and the one that awaits you.

 Graduates of the Department of Journalism and Public Relations in the IU School of Liberal Arts are working for the New York Times, Sports Illustrated, the Wall Street Journal, the NCAA, WFYI Public Radio, and more.
 (See where else our alumni have landed.)
 Modest class sizes ensure you develop close working relationships and tight bonds with your professors and peers – regardless of meeting in-person, hybrid, or online.